-Highlights from recent publications
+Highlights from Recent Work

 Strong direct and indirect interactions between species impact the performance of individuals.
 However, their impact is mostly swamped out by spatial and temporal variation of host plant quality.